PacktPublishing/Godot-4-Game-Development-Projects-Second-Edition/Downloads/README.md

     * [Chapter 6: Infinite Flyer](https://github.com/PacktPublishing/Godot-4-Game-Development-Projects-Second-Edition/raw/main/Downloads/flyer_assets.zip)

-1. When the download is completed, double-click the file to "unzip" it.
+1. When the download is completed, double-click the file to unzip it.
 You will then have a folder called "assets".

 1. Drag the "assets" folder and drop it on the **FileSystem** tab of your Godot editor window.
+This will copy all the files into your Godot project.